mtlynch/mtlynch.io/_posts/2018-08-04-resurrecting-2.md

 diff tests/golden/eval_output tmp/eval_output
 ```

+# Does my test know when code breaks?

-Now, let me try simulating a breaking change to see if the end-to-end test catches it.
-In [cli.py](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/ingredient_phrase_tagger/training/cli.py#L57), there's a line with a regular expression to match sequences of numbers (e.g. `"834"`):
+An end-to-end test is only useful if it catches bugs, so the next step was simulate a breaking change to see if the end-to-end test would catch it.

+In [cli.py](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/ingredient_phrase_tagger/training/cli.py#L57), there was a line with a regular expression to match sequences of numbers (e.g. `"834"`):

 ```python
 m3 = re.match('^\d+$', ss)
 ```

-Then I fiddled with it so that it fails to recognize `9` as a number:
+I tampered with the regular expressoin with it so that it only covered digits 0-8, meaning that it would fail to recognize any number that included a 9:

 ```python
 m3 = re.match('^[0-8]+$', ss)
 ```

-When I ran my modified `roundtrip.sh` script, it successfully identified that the results had deviated from their expected output:
+I then re-ran my modified `roundtrip.sh` script:

 ```diff
 3c3